Golf

 The hips are the engine of the golf swing.
 A proper weight shift and downswing rotation require mobile hip joints that can internally rotate, externally rotate, and extend freely.
 After 40, the soft tissue around the hip capsule thickens and tightens.
 Recreational golfers — especially those who spend most of the day seated — often lose a significant portion of their hip internal rotation without ever noticing it off the course.

+The swing fault this creates: Early Extension.
 When your hips can't rotate and clear properly in the downswing, they don't rotate — they thrust.
-The pelvis moves toward the ball rather than around toward the target.
-This is called early extension, and it forces your upper body to compensate by standing up and backing away from the ball through impact.
+The pelvis moves toward the ball rather than around toward the target, forcing your upper body to stand up and back away through impact.
 The club path becomes inconsistent, ground contact gets sloppy, and a big chunk of your power simply evaporates.
 Early extension is also one of the leading contributors to lower back pain in amateur golfers.

 You're Losing Fast-Twitch Muscle Fiber

 Slow, steady movement doesn't train or preserve these fibers.
 What does?
 Explosive, power-based work: medicine ball rotational throws, resistance band speed drills, plyometric movements.
-If your fitness routine looks like moderate cardio and machine-based gym work, you may be getting fitter without getting any more powerful — and in the golf swing, power is everything.

-Without the explosive hip-to-torso sequencing that fast-twitch power enables, golfers over 40 tend to cast the club early from the top — releasing lag before impact rather than storing it.
-You lose the whip effect that generates club head speed, and you're left hitting at the ball rather than through it.
-Every 1 mph of lost club head speed costs you roughly 2.5 yards of carry distance.
-Do that math across a 10-year decline and you'll see why the numbers add up fast.
+The swing fault this creates: Loss of Lag and Early Release.
+Without the explosive hip-to-torso sequencing that fast-twitch power enables, golfers over 40 tend to cast the club early from the top.
+You lose the whip effect that generates club head speed.
+Every 1 mph of lost club head speed costs you roughly 2.5 yards of carry distance — do that math across a 10-year decline and you'll see why the numbers add up fast.

 Your Whole System Is Slowing Down

-Beyond specific tissue restrictions, there's a broader neurological reality at play.
-Reaction time slows.
-The nervous system's ability to fire muscles in the precise, rapid sequence the downswing demands becomes less efficient.
+Beyond specific tissue restrictions, there's a broader neurological reality: reaction time slows, and the nervous system's ability to fire muscles in the precise, rapid sequence the downswing demands becomes less efficient.
 Your body still knows how to swing — it just can't execute as quickly.
+This isn't doom and gloom.
+It's physiology — and physiology responds to the right training stimulus.

 What You Can Actually Do About It

 Here's where most golf fitness content lets you down: it gives you generic stretching routines and calls it a day.
-That's not enough — and frankly, it can be counterproductive if you're stretching the wrong things or ignoring underlying joint restrictions that no stretch will fix.
+That's not enough — and it can be counterproductive if you're stretching the wrong things or ignoring joint restrictions that no stretch will fix.
+Here's what actually works:

 Get a Body-Swing Assessment

 A body-swing assessment, built on the Titleist Performance Institute (TPI) model, is a 16-point physical screen that maps your body's movement limitations directly to your swing faults.
 It's not guesswork — it's a systematic process that identifies exactly which physical restrictions are affecting your game.
+Most golfers come in thinking they have a technique problem and leave realizing they have a mobility and strength problem that no amount of lessons would have solved.

 Chiropractic Care Targeted at Golf Mechanics

 Manipulation and mobilization of the thoracic spine can restore rotation that's been restricted for years.
 Hip joint mobilization can break through capsular tightness that's been driving early extension.
 This isn't general back cracking — it's specific, targeted work on the segments that matter most for your golf swing.
-Many golfers notice improvements in their backswing turn within just a few visits.

 A Mobility Program You'll Actually Do

 Not 45 minutes of stretching at 6 a.m.
 A focused 10–15 minute routine that targets thoracic rotation, hip internal rotation, and hip extension — the three areas that matter most for distance.
 Consistency beats intensity here.
-Five minutes of targeted hip mobility every morning will do more for your swing than an hour-long yoga session once a week.

 Power-Specific Strength Training

 This means training for speed, not just strength.
 Rotational medicine ball throws.
 Band-resisted hip turn drills.
 Single-leg stability work.
 These are the movements that preserve and rebuild fast-twitch fiber and teach your nervous system to fire in the right sequence.
-I can point you toward a program that fits your schedule and your current fitness level — no gym-bro workouts required.

 The Bottom Line

+Losing distance after 40 is common.
+It is not, however, inevitable — at least not to the degree most golfers accept.
 The real culprits are physical: thoracic stiffness driving reverse spine angle, hip restrictions creating early extension, and fast-twitch muscle loss robbing you of club head speed.
-The swing faults these produce are real, but fixing the swing without addressing the underlying physical limitations is like treating the symptom while ignoring the cause.
+Fixing the swing without addressing the underlying physical limitations is like treating the symptom while ignoring the cause.

 The golfers who maintain — or even gain — distance into their 40s and 50s aren't just genetically lucky.
 They understand what their body needs and address it directly.
+If you're ready to stop guessing, a body-swing assessment is the logical first step.

 Ready to play longer, play stronger, and recover faster?
 Schedule a body-swing assessment at Taylor Made Integrative Therapy in Fort Worth, TX.
 Start treatment on your first visit.